Flow lines on the moduli space of rank $2$ twisted Higgs bundles: Background and notational conventions

 \subsection{Morse strata for the gradient flow}

 Recent work of Hausel and Hitchin \cite[Prop.
-3.4 \& 3.11]{HauselHitchin22} gives a complete classification of the Morse strata for the upwards and downwards flow of $f$ in terms of the existence of filtrations of the underlying holomorphic bundle for which the Higgs field is nilpotent.
+3.4 \& 3.11]{HauselHitchin22} gives a complete classification of the Morse strata for the upwards and downwards flow of $f$ in terms of the existence of filtrations of the underlying holomorphic bundle for which the Higgs field satisfies a compatibility condition.
 Their results are summarised in the following

 \begin{proposition}[\cite{HauselHitchin22}] Let $[(E, \phi)], [(E', \phi')] \in \mathcal{M}_{Higgs}^{ss}$.
 Then \begin{enumerate}

 \item $\lim_{\lambda \rightarrow 0} [(E, \phi)] = [(E', \phi')]$ if and only if there exists a filtration by subbundles